dinger1986/TRMM-Grafana/README.md

 ##
 Add URL action to Tactical (correct URL will be shown at the end of the script): https://rmm.mydomain.com:3000/d/pLkA1-inz/tacticalrmm-dashboard-trmm?orgId=1&var-Client={{client.name}}&var-Sites={{site.name}}&var-Agents_HostName={{agent.hostname}}

+If you change your dashboard or use a custom one you might need to change the UID for the dashboard from pLkA1-inz to whatever its been changed to.
 ##
 ### Troubleshooting: